 their rooms at 7:30 pm except on Fridays evenings which

 other schools were built, attendance dropped off in

 Wilson, and by 1869, tuition money was inadequate to

 maintain the school and it became necessary to apply to

-districts to form a Wilson Union Free School, but it met
+four districts to form a Wilson Union Free School, but

-districts.
-In fact, feelings ran so high many people
+outlying districts.
+In fact, feelings ran so high

-would not trade with merchants that advocated “such an
+many people would not trade with merchants that

 it came time to vote, it resulted in a tie, so one